-Looked After Children (LAC)
+• Looked After Children (LAC) and Previously Looked After Children

 - The most common reason for children becoming looked after is as a result of abuse and neglect.
-St Margaret Clitherow Catholic Academy ensures that staff have the necessary skills and understanding to keep looked after children safe.
-Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility. - The designated teacher for looked after children45 and the DSL have details of the child's social worker and the name and contact details of the Nottingham City Safeguarding Children Partnership (NCSCP) virtual school head for children in care. - (Insert School name) governing body should ensure that appropriate staff have the information they need in relation to a child's looked after legal status (and those who are 'previously'46 looked-after) - whether they are looked-after under voluntary arrangements with the consent of parent, or on an interim or full care order and child's contact arrangements with birth parents or those with Parental Responsibility. - The Virtual School Head is the lead responsible officer for ensuring that arrangements are in place to improve the educational experiences and outcomes of a local authority's looked-after children47, including those placed out-of-authority.
-The Virtual School Head should ensure the educational attainment and progress of children looked after by the local authority are monitored and evaluated as if those children attended a single school.
+Our St Margaret Clitherow ensures that staff have the necessary skills and understanding to keep looked after children safe.
+Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility. - The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Nottingham City Safeguarding Children Partnership (NCSCP) virtual school head for children in care. - St Margaret Clitherow governing body will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (and those who are 'previously' looked-after) whether they are looked-after under voluntary arrangements with the consent of parent, or on an interim or full care order and child's contact arrangements with birth parents or those with Parental Responsibility. - The Virtual School Head is the lead responsible officer for ensuring that arrangements are in place to improve the educational experiences and outcomes of a local authority's looked-after children, including those placed out-of-authority.
+The Virtual School Head will ensure the educational attainment and progress of children looked after by the local authority are monitored and evaluated as if those children attended a single school.
 The Virtual School Head is also responsible for managing pupil premium plus for looked-after children.